-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+The development of normal human cells mostly depends on the information contained in the cells’ DNA.
+DNA is the chemical in our cells that makes up our genes – the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
-However, DNA affects more than how we look.
+But, DNA affects more than how we look.

 Not all cancers have the same gene changes.
 So far, few specific gene changes have been found in nasal cavity and paranasal sinus cancers.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Bossi P, Farina D, Gatta G, et al. Paranasal sinus cancer.
 Crit Rev Oncol Hematol.
 2016;98:45-61.

 Kılıç S, Kılıç SS, Kim ES, et al. Significance of human papillomavirus positivity in sinonasal squamous cell carcinoma.
 Int Forum Allergy Rhinol.
 2017;7(10):980-989.

 Leeman JE, Katabi N, Wong, RJ, Lee NY, Romesser PB.
 Chapter 65 - Cancer of the Head and Neck.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.